MichaelRogerGarrity/GoldyBot/README.md

 ![alt text](https://i.imgur.com/Lgll6dt.png)

 This bot was my first project using Python code.
 I had never tried it before, having used primarily Java and C in the past, so I figured it would be a fun project to familiarize myself with the language.
 I also learned quite a bit about using API and reading .json data.
 The bot is a whole lot of fun to use in my private servers with my friends, and is already full of inside jokes.
+I'm sure that there are all sorts of loose ends that need to be tied up (such as a few declared variabled that never get used due to constant changes in implementation) but at least as of writing this, it's in a pretty solid state.
+I do hope to continue working on it periodically.
+One future plan is to implement voice functionality through use of the Amazon Alexa API, but that's a bit beyond my capabilities at the moment.

 A full list of the commands used to control the bot can be found below: